anquanscan/sec-tools/README.md

 [privybb](https://github.com/privy-cafe/privybb): x86 Assembly forum board used for PrivyERA Join our irc @ i.privy.cafe/6697
 [AbuseIP-db-scanner](https://github.com/louigigr/AbuseIP-db-scanner): Parses the IP addresses contained in a file and returns a threat report using the AbuseIPdb.com API
 [antimalwareapp](https://github.com/projectmatris/antimalwareapp): Anti-malware for Android using machine learning
 [The-DPDK-Examples](https://github.com/gamemann/The-DPDK-Examples): Program examples utilizing the DPDK.
 The DPDK is a kernel-bypass network library that allows for very fast network packet processing.
 This is great for (D)DoS mitigation and low-latency packet inspection, manipulation, and forwarding.
+[rmiscout](https://github.com/BishopFox/rmiscout): RMIScout uses wordlist and bruteforce strategies to enumerate Java RMI functions and exploit RMI parameter unmarshalling vulnerabilities